pcjeffmac/pipelineWorkshop/README.md

 ## 2. Initialize AWS CLI on the bastion

-Within the bastion host, run these commands to install the aws CLI
+Within the bastion host, run these commands to install the AWS CLI
 ```
 sudo apt update
 sudo apt install awscli --yes
 ```

-Run this command to configure the cli
+Run this command to configure the AWS CLI
 ```
 aws configure
 ```